-The over-parameterization problem can be resolved by step-wise procedures to transform the general form VAR into Subset VAR.
+Thus, the over-parameterization problem can be resolved by step-wise procedures to transform the general form VAR into Subset VAR.
 However, it requires auditors' time and judgment to reduce the general form VAR model into Subset VAR model, which is antithetical to the automated nature of the CA system.

 Recent development in Bayesian statistics, however, allows the model itself to control parameter restrictions.
-The BVAR model includes prior probability distribution functions to impose restrictions on the parameter estimates, with the covariance of the prior distributions controlled by "hyperparameters".
-In other words, the values of hyperparameters in the BVAR model control how far the model coefficients can deviate from their prior means and how much the model can approach an unrestricted VAR model (Doan et al. 1984, Felix and Nunes 2003).
+The BVAR model includes prior probability distribution functions to impose restrictions on the parameter estimates, with the covariance of the prior distributions controlled by "hyper-parameters".
+In other words, the values of hyper-parameters in the BVAR model control how far the model coefficients can deviate from their prior means and how much the model can approach an unrestricted VAR model (Doan et al. 1984, Felix and Nunes 2003).
 The BVAR model can release auditors from the burden of parameters restriction to derive the Subset VAR model.
+Thus, in this study we utilize both the BVAR and Subset VAR variants of the VAR model.